MakeSchool-Tutorials/Makestagram-Swift/P15-Decorating-Post-Cell/content.md

 First, we'll make the cell a little bit larger to make space for our additional UI elements.

 > [action]
-Change the _Row Height_ of the table view cell **and** the table view, in the _Size Insepctor_, to _470_.
+Change the _Row Height_ of the table view cell **and** the table view, in the _Size Insepctor_, from _320_ to _470_.
 If you forgot how this works, look back to the step where we set up the table view cell's image view.

 Now we're good to go!